-Appium has proven its flexibility and scalability in native mobile app and game testing, as those apps and games built by app and game developers tend to be pretty much identical on both platforms, Android and iOS.
+Appium has proven its flexibility and scalability in native mobile app and game testing, as those apps and games tend to be pretty much identical on both platforms, Android and iOS.
 The benefit of having these sort of cross-platform framework helps using the identical script either app/game is running on either platform.
-The very same applies for mobile web.
+The very same applies for the mobile web.
 Appium scripts run nicely whether you are testing website on Chrome, Firefox, Safari, WebKit-based browser on Android and iOS (where applicable).

 How to Get Started and What Things to Consider?

-Selenium has already cemented its place as a de-facto web test automation standard and Appium is providing very clean high level API that can be quickly adopted by Selenium developers, as it nicely abstracts lot of the messy stuff related to running tests.
-Our Testdroid Cloud provides this sort of environment where everything is packaged and pre-build for your Selenium / Appium tests, using only real mobile devices (Android and iOS) and real browsers that are usable with those devices (Safari for iOS, Chrome, WebKit, Firefox and others for Android).
+Selenium has already cemented its place as a de-facto web test automation standard and Appium is providing very clean high-level API that can be quickly adopted by Selenium developers, as it nicely abstracts a lot of the messy stuff related to running tests.
+Bitbar Testing provides this sort of environment where everything is packaged and pre-build for your Selenium / Appium tests, using only real mobile devices (Android and iOS) and real browsers that are usable with those devices (Safari for iOS, Chrome, WebKit, Firefox and others for Android).

 Example: Appium for Mobile Web Testing

-Here is one example how we’ve enabled Appium with real devices and real browsers, using the Testdroid infrastructure to get Selenium-based test scripts up and running on real devices.
+Here is one example of how we’ve enabled Appium with real devices and real browsers, using the Bitbar’s infrastructure to get Selenium-based test scripts up and running on real devices.